RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 7. Sentiment: Positive and Negative Words
 8. Limitations
 9. Conclusion
+10. Appendix
-10. Inspiration for this project
+11. Inspiration for this project

 ## Webscraping Yelp Data